aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 ## Clean Up the CDK Stacks

 When you no longer need this sample, use `cdk destroy` to tear down the deployed infrastructure.
-This deletes the CloudFormation stacks and all resources managed by them (Lambda functions, IAM roles, EventBridge rules, Step Functions, etc.).
-Stateful resources with `RETAIN` removal policies (S3 buckets, DynamoDB tables, Cognito user pools) are preserved and must be removed separately — see [Retained Resources](#retained-resources) below.
+This deletes the CloudFormation stacks and the resources managed by them (Lambda functions, IAM roles, EventBridge rules, Step Functions, etc.).

+**What happens to the stateful resources depends on your `removal-policy`.** The shipped `cdk.context.example.json` sets `deployment.removal-policy` to `destroy`, so if you followed the Quick Start, `cdk destroy` also removes the S3 buckets (input, output, and logging) and the DynamoDB tables (documents and counters) — no manual cleanup needed.
+The Cognito user pool and the Lambda/Step Functions CloudWatch log groups are always deleted with the stack regardless of this setting.

+If you changed `removal-policy` to `retain` (or removed the line, which falls back to `retain`), those S3 buckets and DynamoDB tables are **preserved** on `cdk destroy` and must be removed separately — see [Retained Resources](#retained-resources) below.

 ```bash
 cd cdk